|

 A freshly cleaned vintage needlepoint thrift store find with teacup pattern.

-Step Three – Refinishing the Wood Frame
+Step 3: Refinish the Wood Frame

 I wanted the frame to have a softer, more natural look that would blend with the rest of my decor.
-I started by sanding off the old green paint, hoping to expose the raw wood underneath.
-But some areas ended up with a faint green tint that just wouldn’t come out.
+I started by sanding off the old green paint, hoping to expose the raw wood underneath, but some areas ended up with a faint green tint that just wouldn’t come out.

-Note: You can change the color of a good-quality mat with paint, using a dry brush technique, so try that if your mat color doesn’t work for you.
+Tip: You can change the color of a good-quality mat with paint, using a dry brush technique, so try that if your mat color doesn’t work for you.

-Step 4 – Reassembling the Needlepoint Wall Art
+Step 4: Reassemble the Embroidered Wall Art

 A collage showing the four steps of reassembling the frame of a thrifted piece of wall art.